-With this blog article series, we provide you guidance through the jungle of technical innovations in logistics based on the Gartner Hype Cycle, market research and our experiences.
+With this blog article series, we provide you guidance through the jungle of technical innovations in logistics.
 The first article took a closer at Warehouse Picking (Humanoid) Robots.
-This article provides insights about another core innovation: warehouse resource planning and scheduling.
+This article provides insights about another core innovation that Gartner defined in its Hype Cycle for supply chain execution technologies: warehouse resource planning and scheduling.

 While warehouse picking (humanoid) robots are very tangible, warehouse resource planning and scheduling is a pure software innovation.
 The main concept is the application of predictive constraint-based planning and optimization of warehousing tasks.
 While manufacturing plants have been using these techniques for more than 30 years, warehouses mainly allocate tasks using rudimentary principles like task interleaving and wave planning.

-A miniscule number of vendors offers forward-planning capabilities (such as labor and equipment planning) in their warehouse management system (WMS) solutions.
+A miniscule number of vendors offer forward-planning capabilities (such as labor and equipment planning) in their warehouse management system (WMS) solutions.
 As market factors drive the need for increased efficiency and labor costs lead to a high demand for expanded competencies, vendors are required to keep pace with the growing demand by including more advanced methods that consider resources, planning and constraints.
-Current market solutions we believe are described by Gartner as early-stage developments that are suitable for early adopters but will mature over time and will be used by a wider audience.
+Gartner places current market solutions as early-stage developments that are suitable for early adopters but will mature over time and will be used by a wider audience.

 Results from Market Research